Blesmol: Behavior

 Blesmols live in elaborate burrow systems and different species exhibit varying degrees of sociality.
-Most species are solitary, but two species, the damaraland blesmol (Fukomys damarensis) and the naked mole-rat (Heterocephalus glaber) are considered to be the only two eusocial mammals.
+Most species are solitary, but one species, the damaraland blesmol (Fukomys damarensis) is one of only two eusocial mammals, the other being the naked mole rat.
 These species are characterized by having a single reproductively active male and female in a colony where the remaining animals are sterile.

 These animals prefer loose, sandy soils and are often associated with arid habitats.
 They rarely come to the surface, spending their entire life underground.
 Blesmols are herbivorous, and primarily eat roots, tubers, and bulbs.
 They are even able to pull smaller plants underground by their roots, without having to leave their burrows, enabling them to eat leaves, stems, and other parts of the plant that would otherwise be inaccessible.
 Blesmols burrow in search of food, and the great majority of their tunnel complex consists of these foraging burrows, surrounding a smaller number of storage areas, nests, and latrine chambers.

 Most species breed only once or twice during the year, although some breed all year round.
 They generally have small litters of two to five young, perhaps because their environment is sufficiently safe that they do not need to rapidly replace their population as many other rodents do.
 However, some species have much larger litters, averaging twelve young in the naked mole rat, and sometimes much larger.